MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 `protobuf` definition for 2 APIs: the API to create a new user, and the API to login user to get access and refresh tokens.

+## Write `protobuf` definition for create a new user API

 I'm gonna create a new folder called `proto` to store all the `protobuf` files.
 Since our APIs will deal with users, I will start by defining the `User` object.
 So let's create a `user.proto` file inside the `proto` folder.

-First, we set syntax = "proto3" to tell the compiler that we're gonna use the `protobuf` syntax version 3 to define our messages.
+First, we set `syntax = "proto3"` to tell the compiler that we're gonna use the `protobuf` syntax version 3 to define our messages.
 There's also `protobuf` version 2, but I think it's best to stick with the latest version.